khawkins98/all-the-stations/media.md

 ## All The Stations - Ireland

-A list of media mention for 2019 - Ireland and Northern Ireland - will appear here.
+A list of media mentions for 2019 - Ireland and Northern Ireland - will appear here soon!

 ## All The Stations 2017